Tantura massacre: Massacre

 On the night of 22–23 May 1948, Tantura was attacked by the 33rd Battalion of the Alexandroni Brigade.
+The attack began with heavy machine gun fire, followed by an infantry attack from all landward sides as an Israeli naval vessel blocked off any chance of escape to the sea.
+The villagers put up fierce resistance but the battle ended by 0800hrs on 23 May.

 Palestinian historian Walid Khalidi writes that Nimr al-Khatib provided "much detailed evidence" of "the methodical shooting and burial in a communal grave of some forty young men in Tantura village."
 Israeli historian Ilan Pappé wrote that in addition to executions, a number of villagers were killed in "a killing spree inside the houses and in the streets."

 Israeli soldiers with detained women and children in Tantura, 23 May 1948.

 Muhammad Abu Hana, who was a child at the time of the events in Tantura recounted:

-"By morning, the shooting had stopped and the attackers rounded everyone up [...] the women and children on one side, the men on the other. [...] the soldiers led groups of men away, and you could hear gunfire after each departure. [...]
+By morning, the shooting had stopped and the attackers rounded everyone up [...] the women and children on one side, the men on the other. [...] the soldiers led groups of men away, and you could hear gunfire after each departure. [...]
 I saw bodies piled on a cart pulled by men of Tantura who emptied their cargo in a big pit. [...]
-On the road, near the railroad tracks, other bodies were scattered about."
+On the road, near the railroad tracks, other bodies were scattered about.

 Yaacov Epstein, a member of the local council of the nearby Jewish village of Zichron Yaacov, was a friend of Tantura's mukhtar and attempted to intercede on behalf of the villagers.
 In 2002, The News & Observer interviewed Jawdat Hindi, a daughter of Tantura's mukhtar, who said that Epstein arrived and shouted at the Jewish soldiers, and that at a later point, "he was crying, saying that we did not expect such a day and such a happening to our neighbors".
-Ilan Pappé writes that Yaacov had "managed to call a halt to the orgy of killing in Tantura, but ‘he came too late’, as one survivor commented bitterly."
+Ilan Pappé writes that Yaacov had "managed to call a halt to the orgy of killing in Tantura, but 'he came too late', as one survivor commented bitterly."